twobeers75/TRANSECT/README.md

 ### Start R from the terminal and install pacman and devtools (follow the prompts and choose (if asked) to install into a personal library)
 R
+# Note: run the following command and then go get a coffee (it takes a long time to finish!)
 > install.packages(c("pacman","devtools"))

 ### Load devtools and install rlogging